elitedevsquad/devsquad-setup/templates/pull_request_template.md

 ## What?

-*Please tell us which issues this PR is related on.*
+*Please tell us which issues this PR is related to.*

 - [JIRA-123](https://example.com)
 - [JIRA-456](https://example.com)

 ## Depends on (optional)

-*Please, tell us if this PR depends on another PR in same or in another repository.*
+*Please, tell us if this PR depends on another PR in the same or in another repository.*

 - [#1](https://example.com)
 - [#2](https://example.com)